‘Madness is rare in individuals, but in groups, parties, nations and ages it is the rule” – Nietzsche

 From the relative safety of being behind a keyboard of course.

-Going back to the assertions that Wesley, and ‘Emma Paramour’ have made, things will also become a whole lot clearer, when one realises that the Outlaw, despite not ‘selling’ any product or service, does offer a platform (at no cost) to a number of highly-talented artists and crafts-persons, by publishing links to their online stores on it’s ‘Good Guys’ page.
+Going back to the assertions that Wesley, and ‘Emma Paramour’ have made, things will also become a whole lot clearer, when one realises that the Outlaw, despite not ‘selling’ any product or service, does offer a platform (at no cost) to a number of highly-talented artists and crafts-persons, by publishing links to their online stores on it’s ‘Links’ page.

 One of these artists, who specialises in work of an esoteric nature, even added a rebuttal comment to the claims made by ‘Emma Paramour’ on Facebook, which illustrates this clearly.